Buying Property in Costa Rica? Here’s How the Process Actually Works

 “How does buying property in Costa Rica compare to the U.S. or Canada?”

-After more than two decades living here and helping clients through the process, I like to break it down into 4 simple steps.
+After more than two decades living here and helping clients through the process, I like to break it down into four simple steps.

 In Costa Rica, offers are usually made through something called a Letter of Intent (LOI).

-This is not a formal contract—it’s more like a written handshake that outlines:
+This is not a formal contract—it is more like a written handshake that outlines:

 • Price and terms